schukinp/17_sites_monitoring/README.md

 * the domain expiration date is more than [number of days] from now

 URL is not OK! if either:
-* response iы not 200
+* response is not 200
 OR URL doesn't respond
 * the domain expiration date is not more than [number of days] from now OR impossible to get expiration date